UtopikSandcastle/docs/docs/security-frontend/security-frontend.md

 ---
 has_children: true
 layout: default
-title: Sandcastle App
+title: Security Frontend
-nav_order: 2
+nav_order: 3
 ---

-# Sandcastle App
+# Security Frontend
 All about the Sandcastle App.
 {: .fs-6 .fw-300 }